Some parts of this page may be machine-translated.

 15 years of experience working for a domestic medical device manufacturer

-Academic papers, clinical trial implementation plans, test equipment overview documents, clinical trial summary reports, technical reports, user manuals, defect reports, administrative agency submission documents
+Academic papers, clinical trial protocols, test equipment specifications, clinical trial summary reports, technical reports, user manuals, defect reports, documents for submission to government agencies

 Pharmaceuticals, Medical Devices